-The soil forming process is very slow.
+The soil-forming process is very slow.

 Plant and Animal Organisms

-Humus is responsible for the fertility of the soil.
+Humus is responsible for soil fertility.

 The plant cover, in turn, protects the rich upper layer of the soil from erosion by increasing the proportion of rainfall entering into the soil rather than running off the surface.